cybercongress/launch-kit/Launch FAQ.md

 It is [a community governed DAO](https://github.com/cybercongress/cyber-foundation).
 The role of cyber~Foundation is to help the community govern the protocol via an Aragon DAO.
 It is a fund managed via a decentralized engine, charged with the donated ETH and managed by the community (agents of the protocol).
 The initial intentions of cyber ~Congress can be found in [this document](https://github.com/cybercongress/congress/blob/master/README.md).

 ### What are the distribution games?
-There are 3 distribution games proposed in total.
+There are 2 distribution games proposed in total.
 Their goal is to help increase the initial efficiency of the distribution.

 - The Game of links is focused on the early believers in the protocol and the initial validator set.
-100 TCYB is allocated for this game, to each of the participating communities.
 It is launched at the same time that Euler-5 is launched.
 The main idea of the Game of Links is to establish a starting value of relevance in the knowledge graph because it is crucial to get quality search results from the inception of the network.
-The game will be finished when either 200 thousand ATOMs are collected or 146 days have passed from the start of the funding (there will probably be a prolongation for an N period to have a grand finale of the game).
+The game will be finished when either 300 thousand ATOMs are collected or 146 days have passed from the start of the funding (there will probably be a prolongation for an N period to have a grand finale of the game).
 There are 4 major disciplines in which participants can compete (a) lifetime of a validator - the longer the validator is run for, the better; (b) delegations to a validator - the more a validator is delegated, the better; (c) bandwidth and load - the more someone spends the better; and, finally (d) relevance - this is projected in terms of the top 1000 CID's and links to those.
 The idea is to find the most relevant content or CID's.
 Tokens for the game can be obtained either from EULER-4 rewards, from gifts or from test auctions.
-Any other information can be found [in the provision file](https://github.com/cybercongress/congress/pull/240/files) and [in the launch-kit repo](https://github.com/cybercongress/launch-kit).
+Any other information can be found [in the provision file](https://cybercongress.ai/game-of-links/) and [in the launch-kit repo](https://github.com/cybercongress/launch-kit).

-- The game of Thrones will begin after the Genesis.
-It is an auction that is primarily focused on speculators (GoT represents window 0 of cyber~Auction).
-10% of CYB supply is allocated per each competing community.
-100TCYB to the ATOM community for donating ETH.
-And an equivalent amount to the ETH community, which will initially receive THC tokens that they can lock during the auction in exchange for CYB tokens (in other words the ETH donators can potentially receive both THC and CYB tokens).
-The game will last for 21 days.
-In other words, it's a game where one community of hodlers tries to outbid the other in return for receiving a larger discount.
-We have added an arbitrage opportunity in the form of a discount for ATOM holders during the game (this is because the market cap of ATOM is smaller than the market cap of ETH).
-Distribution of tokens will happen after the end of the game is announced.

-The third game is called cyber~Auction.

 ### What is cyber~Auction?
-cyber ~Auction is part of the initial distribution games.
+cyber\~Auction is part of the initial distribution games.
 If the first two focus on specific target groups (although anyone is free to participate).
-The goal of cyber ~Auction is to focus on all web3 agents.
+The goal of cyber\~Auction is to focus on all web3 agents.
 It will take place after the end of the previous games.

-cyber~ Auctions main purpose is the value of relevance or in other words - gain access to the donated ETH from the auction itself.
+cyber\~Auctions main purpose is the value of relevance or in other words - gain access to the donated ETH from the auction itself.
 The auction will last for 500 rounds that last for 23 hours each (a little over 479 days).
 Every round has 1 billion THC is at skate.
 The more you donate and the less has been donated by others on that same day the more you can gain.

 After the end of the distribution, participants will be able to unlock their THC tokens and use them as they wish, e.i. transfer, trade, etc. As a result of the auction, the community will have access to all the donated ETH within the Aragon organization.

 One more mega important part of the auction to remember, are the creative powers of THC.
 If you vest your THC tokens for the period of the auction - you receive 1 CYB token for each locked THC token for the duration of the auction!

-After the end of cyber~ Auction, all the remaining THC tokens on the contract and the equivalent in CYB tokens will be provably burned.
+After the end of cyber\~Auction, all the remaining THC tokens on the contract and the equivalent in CYB tokens will be provably burned.

 ### Where can I find the latest release?
 The current net version should always (and only) be checked on GitHub.
 In the [releases section](https://github.com/cybercongress/go-cyber).